kciomek/polyrun/README.md

     ConstraintsSystem constraintsSystem = new ConstraintsSystem(lhs, dir, rhs);

-To generate random samples from the built system use _polyrun.SamplerRunner_ with _polyrun.sampler.HitAndRun_ as sampling algorithm:
+Then, initialize _polyrun.PolytopeRunner_ with the constraints system:

-    SamplerRunner runner = new SamplerRunner(new HitAndRun(new LogarithmicallyScalableThinningFunction(1.0)));
+    PolytopeRunner runner = new PolytopeRunner(constraintsSystem);

+Now, the polytope can be explored with any _polytope.sampling.RandomWalk_.
+The library offers _HitAndRun_, _BallWalk_ and _GridWalk_ (see javadoc for details).
+At first, a start point has to be set:

+    runner.setAnyStartPoint(); // sets a point that is a result of slack
+                               // maximization between edges of the polytope

+Or, alternatively, a custom start point can be set with _runner.setStartPoint(customPoint)_, where _customPoint_ is required to be an interior point of the polytope.

-It requires thinning function to generate samples from uniform distribution.
+To generate 1000 samples from uniform distribution use:

+    double[][] samples = runner.chain(new HitAndRun(),
+                                      new LogarithmicallyScalableThinningFunction(1.0),
+                                      1000);

-By default you can use _polyrun.thinning.LogarithmicallyScalableThinningFunction_ with _scalingFactor = 1.0_
-(as in the above example).
+Sampling method needs thinning function to generate samples from required distribution.
+It allows to specify how many samples should be skipped in the chain.
+By default you can use _polyrun.thinning.LogarithmicallyScalableThinningFunction_ with _scalingFactor = 1.0_ (as in the example above).
 But you can specify your own one by implementing interface _polyrun.thinning.ThinningFunction_.

-Now, sampler can be run:

-    double[][] samples = runner.sample(constraintsSystem, 10000);

 Moreover, you may want to fetch samples instantly instead of waiting and storing all of them.
 In order to achieve this, you will need to implement interface _polyrun.SampleConsumer_, e.g.: